shariqhameedca/100DaysOfDSA/Day 7/Day7.md

 <b>Time Complexity:</b> O(n log n)<br>
 <b>Space Complexity:</b> O(1) <br>

 Quick Sort is another efficient sorting algorithm based on the Divide and Conquer technique.
 It selects a pivot element, partitions the array around the pivot, and recursively sorts the subarrays on either side of the pivot.
-The average case time complexity of Quick Sort is O(n log n), but it can degrade to O(n^2) in the worst case if the pivot selection is not optimal.
+The average case time complexity of Quick Sort is O(n log n).
 Quick Sort generally has lower space complexity than Merge Sort.
 <br><br>
 Checkout the codes for practice.